mondrian-scwgs/mondrian/docs/terra/haplotypes.md

 Go to workflows -> Find a workflow

-Track down the `mondrian-haplotypes` workflow under the Broad Methods repository and click on export
+Add the `haplotype_calling.wdl` file to the Broad Methods repository and click on export

 In the workflow configuration page